mathesar-foundation/mathesar/docs/docs/configuration/customize-docker-compose.md

-# Customize Docker Compose related Installations
+# Customize Docker Compose related installations

 !!! info ""
     This document is related to Mathesar running in Docker Compose related environments.
 This is applicable for the [Guided Installation method](../installation/guided-install/index.md), and [Docker Compose Installation method](../installation/docker-compose/index.md).